Member Organizations

 Quality Assurance

-In accordance with the Law on Independent Audit No. 67/2011/QH12, the Ministry of Finance is responsible for establishing and supervising the quality assurance review system for audit firms and auditors in Vietnam.
-Circular No. 157/2014/TT-BTC sets out the framework for inspection and quality assurance reviews conducted by the Ministry of Finance and other competent authorities.
+Under the Law on Independent Audit No. 67/2011/QH12, the Ministry of Finance is responsible for establishing and supervising the quality assurance review system for auditors and audit firms in Vietnam.
+Circular No. 157/2014/TT-BTC, as consolidated in 2025, sets out the audit service quality control framework, including annual self-inspection reports, direct inspections, follow-up of inspection findings, and cooperation with the State Securities Commission and audit-related professional organizations.

 Current Status: Partially Adopted